-If starting in the 2020–2021 academic year, students from the EU, EEA, Switzerland or who are the child of a Turkish worker may be able to apply for additional help as well as the tuition fee loan through Student Finance England, Northern Ireland or Wales.
+If starting in the 2020–2021 academic year, EU/EEA students may be able to apply for additional help as well as the tuition fee loan through Student Finance England, Northern Ireland or Wales.
 You'll need to meet the eligibility criteria to do this.

-In Scotland, non-UK EU students can be charged up to £1,820 a year for tuition at a Scottish university.
+In Scotland, non-UK EU students can be charged up to £1,820 a year for undergraduate tuition at a Scottish university.

-The Student Awards Agency for Scotland (SAAS) will pay these fees and, in some cases, for additional financial help with living costs if you meet the eligibility conditions.
+The Student Awards Agency for Scotland (SAAS) will pay undergraduate tuition fees and, in some cases, for additional financial help with living costs if you meet the eligibility conditions.

 Tuition fees at private colleges are usually higher and EU students will have to pay any fees over £1,205 themselves.

 Postgraduate tuition fees vary, depending on the course and the university.
 Postgraduate loans are available for EU students.

 If you're a dual EU/UK national, tuition support for you has changed.
 Check with SAAS for details.

 - British Council for information about financial support